EnTechCore/DefusalAssistTool/README.md

 # DefusalAssistantTool
-A tool to assist in playing the game "Defusal" on Roblox.
+A tool to assist in playing the game "Defusal" on Roblox ([https://www.roblox.com/games/3577061261/Defuse](https://www.roblox.com/games/3577061261/Defuse)).
 Built with .NET 8 and hopes and dreams.
 This solution is still in early development, and its accuracy in-game has not been tested.

 # Build